 The IRS does not penalize investors for attempting to complete a 1031 Exchange.
 Tax straddling provides an added incentive to taxpayers selling investment property at the end of the year.
 Why not attempt to complete a 1031 Exchange when a one year payment deferral is available as the back-up plan?

-Please call us at IPX1031® to discuss tax straddling and other valuable tax-deferral solutions, such as structured sale treatment, which can provide taxpayers unable to successfully complete exchanges with generous tax-deferral safety nets.
+Please call us at IPX1031 to discuss tax straddling and other valuable tax-deferral solutions which can provide taxpayers unable to successfully complete exchanges with generous tax-deferral safety nets.
 Be sure to consult with your tax advisor to determine if you can take advantage of these valuable tax-deferral methods.